zainroot3/Terminal-Basic-Commands/README.md

 The main part and my main purpose is to do practice on labs and make proof.
 That's why I am using github so here I can upload what I learn and what I practice daily to make it useful to get a job.
 # What's Today:
-In today repositary I have practice basic commands of linux on my terminal and their use is also on notes and I will also share images of my practice in a separate folder of images.
+In today repositary I have practice basic commands of linux on my terminal and their use is also on notes and I will try to also share images of my practice in a separate folder or in the command page.
 These are not all commands but it's enough to understand other commands we will understand time to time.
 # What I know already that will help me:
 Windows    -> 4 year experience